What Is llms.txt and Should You Create One? | SlapMyWeb

 What Is llms.txt?

-llms.txt is a proposed standard for a plain text file that website owners place in their root directory (at yoursite.com/llms.txt) to communicate directly with Large Language Model crawlers.
-Think of it as a specialized companion to robots.txt โ while robots.txt talks to search engine crawlers about indexing, llms.txt talks to AI systems about how your content should be used for training, retrieval, and citation.
+llms.txt is a proposed standard for a Markdown file that website owners publish in their root directory to communicate directly with Large Language Model crawlers and AI search engines.
+Think of it as a specialized companion to robots.txt: where robots.txt talks to search engine crawlers about which URLs to index, llms.txt offers AI systems a clean, human-readable summary of your site and a curated list of the pages that matter most.

 # Example llms.txt file for a tech blog